hamza-mostafa/giftwrapper/README.md

     this is done in S3 service file,

-    if file saving is required, please make sure to update the FileManager,
+    if file saving is required, please make sure to update the FileManager.

-    or to comment the file cleaning in the S3 service.
+    Or if it is required just for temp time, please make sure to uncomment the File Manager.

  - Box calculations are held in the service folder/box.

- - There are console.logs in all the steps to show the time between each.
+ - Console.log have been added in all steps to measure the speed in a simple way.